-After a few years of development (actual works began in 2012, although the concept dates even back in time), The Division is finally here (well… almost).
+After a few years of development (actual work began in 2012, although the concept dates even further back in time), The Division is finally here (well… almost).
 What you are about to read is my real-time bunch of notes that I took (screenshots and videos included) while testing the closed beta across the week end.

 For those of you who didn’t hear about The Division before, let me just say that the entire plot revolves around a devastating virus outbreak spread out through New York City.
 Without any known vaccine and due to a very high mortality rate, the city and its institutions fall one after the other.
 In a matter of days critical infrastructures and basic services fail.
 Left without food, water, medicines and a credible leadership the society collapses into chaos.
 That’s when you enter the story, in the shoes of a secret tactical agent member of a classified, self-supported unit.

 I’ll let the thorough analysis of the plot for the review of the complete game (currently scheduled for March, 8th), but let me spend just a few words to classify the product.
 After watching a few videos online I was somewhat sure that it was going to be a cooperative multiplayer with a story component (like Defiance, just to name one).
 What I had the chance to try is instead …. an open-world, third person shooter, action role play, massive multiplayer online, story driven survival game!!!!
 Yet, you can play the all game alone!

 I don’t know if I’m biased or what, but while playing the beta many other games came into my mind, for a reason or another (and I mean it in a positive way):

 - Parasite Eve 2: for the action RPG part (or so it felt to me, anyway);